MO92hamed/Auth/README.md

 - Create user with POST /auth/register

-   - check if email is unique
+   - Check if email is unique

-   - hash pasword
+   - Hash pasword

 ```bash